 These confident pups are charming and ready to learn any trick you can think of.
 Though they have big personalities, these fairly medium-sized dogs will only weigh around 30 pounds.

 20. Miniature American Shepherd

-These good-natured dogs look very similar to Australian shepherds, only smaller.
+These good-natured canines are a type of shepherd dog very similar to Australian shepherds, only smaller.
 At just 20 to 40 pounds, these dogs sure pack in a lot of energy for their somewhat small size.

 Miniature American shepherds are a lively, enthusiastic bunch that will require regular play and exercise to stay content.
 The smart dogs are easy to train but have a strong herding instinct that needs to be properly addressed especially if you have small children at home.

 These agile workers are eager to please and are fiercely devoted to their families.
 You’re sure to fall in love with these compact companions.